Free Video Poker Online Guide

 Types of Free Video Poker Games

-Even if you’re going to play video poker for free, it still helps to know about the available games.
-The following are some of the most popular options, although the selection varies from one casino to the next.
+Even if you’re going to play online video poker for free, it still helps to know about the available game types.
+The following are the most popular types of video poker, although the selection varies from one casino to the next.
 Our reviewers list the video poker games available in our casino reviews.

 - Jacks or Better Video Poker – The most common variety of video poker, this game is also referred to as “draw poker.”
 Players receive a payout based on the strength of their poker hand, and they must have at least a pair of jacks before they can finish in the money.
 The most coveted hand is the royal flush, and the game will offer a return of 4000 credits if you make the maximum wager.
 Playing five credits (the maximum) yields a theoretical return of 99.5% while playing with fewer credits offers a possible return of 98.4%.

 - Double Bonus Video Poker — A variation of Jacks or Better, this video poker machine offers an additional payout for getting a hand with four aces.
 The 10/7 version of the game–meaning 10 times your bet for a full house and 7x for a flush—offers a theoretical return of 100.2% when combined with expert strategy.
 The lowest payout is one credit for getting a pair of jacks on a one-credit wager, while the highest is the royal flush (4000 credits on a 5-credit bet).
 The bonus for four aces pays 800 credits for a five-credit wager and 160 credits for a wager of a single credit.

 - Double Double Bonus Video Poker – Another Jacks or Better variation, but this time the game offers additional payout based on various four-of-a-kind hands.
 The royal flush remains the top payout with a maximum jackpot of 4000 credits, while the biggest four-of-a-kind bonus is awarded for four aces combined with a two, three, or four.